mohamedhayibor/gsd/README.md

 Solution extreme GSD:
 > Just pick one task and beat it to submission.

-There is no api to mess with, hopefully 5 minutes is the sweetspot between not daydreaming and not getting distrated by the notification itself.
+There is no api to mess with, hopefully 5 minutes is the sweetspot between not daydreaming and not getting distracted by the notification itself.
 Leave the terminal open, open another one for your dev stuff (cmd + N ) on mac.

 ## License
 MIT © [Mohamed Hayibor](https://github.com/mohamedhayibor)